daco-tech/elasticman/README.md

 ```

 This configuration works with indexes with name like "app-example-log-warn-2013.09.20" where the date_index_last_chars are the last 10 chars of this index.

+## Actions

+### DELETE

+Usage: elasticman --delete yes

+This command deletes indices according with the configuration defined in the actions -> delete section.

+This tool can be tested without delete indices if the  "dry_run" option is set to true in the configuration file.

+Once you test the configuration file, you are able to schedule in a cron job the automatic execution of this cleanup tool to keep your elastic search indices clean (ideal for logs).

+Be aware that the indices date should be in the end of their name and should respect a valid pattern (example 'app-example-log-warn-2013.09.20').

+If some of your indices has a non pattern based name (like '.kibana' or 'logstash'), this tool ignores it.
+If you enable the log verbose option (config file), you will see that indices being (example: '2019/11/11 00:01:02 Index Date not parsed for index (258): .kibana_1').